Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-This easy garlic butter steak and potato skillet recipe is so simple to make and it tastes and smells incredible.
+This easy garlic butter steak and potatoes skillet recipe is so simple to make, and it tastes and smells incredible.
 The juicy garlic steak and crispy fried potatoes are all cooked together in a single skillet for minimal mess and fuss.

-close up overhead shot of garlic butter steak and potato skillet in a dish
+close up overhead shot of garlic butter steak and potatoes in a skillet

 garlic butter steak and potato skillet raw ingredients that are labeled